-Milo Yiannopoulos: Who is the alt-right writer and provocateur? - BBC News
+Who is Milo Yiannopoulos?

 He says he does not consider himself part of the alt-right, although he has called it "energising and exciting".

-During an appearance on US television show Real Time on Friday, he joked about not being able to fit in as he is a "gay Jew who never shouts about his black boyfriend".
+During an appearance on US television show Real Time on Friday, he joked about not being able to fit in as he is a "gay Jew who never shuts up about his black boyfriend".

 Mr Yiannopoulos had a Jewish maternal grandmother.